cryptogosu/solana/docs/src/developing/clients/javascript-api.md

 [Source Documentation](https://solana-labs.github.io/solana-web3.js/classes/Lockup.html)

-Lockup is used in conjuction with the [StakeProgram](javascript-api.md#StakeProgram) in order to create an account.
+Lockup is used in conjunction with the [StakeProgram](javascript-api.md#StakeProgram) to create an account.
 The Lockup is used to determine how long the stake will be locked, or unable to be retrieved.
 If the Lockup is set to 0 for both epoch and the unix timestamp, the lockup will be disabled for the stake account.

 #### Example Usage